 “Pharmacists have a professional responsibility to review their practice and integrate the use of the My Health Record system into patient care, where appropriate.
 Pharmacists are encouraged to display a sign to advise their patients of their use of, or decision not to use, the My Health Record system,” the guidelines say.

-But the protocols provide the caveat that the information contained within MyHR doesn’t provide the full picture of a person’s health.
+But the protocols provide the caveat that the information contained within MHR doesn’t provide the full picture of a person’s health.

 “Not all healthcare providers use the My Health Record system or upload every clinical patient interaction, therefore it cannot be assumed to be a complete record.”

-Via MyHR, pharmacists are given access to health summaries, discharge summaries, imaging reports, pathology results, referrals, specialist letters, immunisation records, and prescription and dispense records.
+Via MHR, pharmacists are given access to health summaries, discharge summaries, imaging reports, pathology results, referrals, specialist letters, immunisation records, and prescription and dispense records.